ChrisQlasty/webcam-cloud/README.md

 # Overview

 This project is intended to learn and refresh the use of selected AWS cloud services, combined with Dash application development.
-It performs object detection on frames captured from a live YouTube stream, and presents the results through a Dash app.
+It performs object detection on frames captured from a live YouTube stream and presents the results through a Dash app.

 The main features and assumptions are:
 - The user starts the frame grabber script by providing a link to the live YouTube stream, along with the number of frames to capture and the time interval.
-- Frames are grouped into batches to run an AWS SageMaker batch transform inference job.
+- Grabbed frames are grouped in order to run an AWS SageMaker batch transform inference job.
 - Results are stored as JSON files in an S3 bucket and also recorded in a DynamoDB table.
 - The processed results and basic analytics are viewable in the Dash app.
 - The data was collected between June 13–16, 2025.